igvteam/igv-webapp/index.md

 The results of a BLAT search are presented in two different ways:

-* as a new **feature track** in the lower panel of IGV's display, where each feature in the track represents a hit; and
+* As a new **feature track** in the lower panel of IGV's display, where each feature in the track represents a hit; and
-* as a **results table** that is displayed in a separate popup window.
+* As a **results table** that is displayed in a separate popup window.
+If you select a row in the table and click on the `Go To` button, the IGV browser will change the view to that region.
+Selecting multiple rows will set the view to a multi-locus view of all selected regions side by side.

 ## Circular View